How to Create PDF Files in .NET Using IronPDF

 Some important features of IronPDF .NET library

-• Generate PDF documents from URL
+• Generate PDF documents from URLs

-• Load URLs with custom-network login credentials, user-agents, proxies, cookies, HTTP headers, and form fields or variables allowing login behind HTML login forms for creating PDF file
+• Load URLs with custom-network login credentials, user-agents, proxies, cookies, HTTP headers, and form fields or variables allowing login behind HTML login forms for creating a PDF file

-• Read and fill PDF (Portable Document Format) form-field data
+• Read and fill out PDF form-field data](/how-to/edit-forms/)

 • Extract images and texts from PDF files